rsepulveda2/rsa-form/README.md

 useful when transferring sensitive data (i.e. login credentials) and your server doesn't have SSL.
 NOTE: RSA-form is NOT a replacement for SSL since it doesn't use authentication.

-Rsa-form also includes a login widget that can be added to your login page to reduce the chance of a keylogger capturing login credentials (see below).
+Rsa-form also includes a login widget that can be added to your login page to reduce the chance of a keylogger capturing your password (see below for details).

-Just create a form as usual, then add the following javascript to your page.
+Just create a form, then add the following javascript to your page.
 (Either using "script" tags or adding it to one of your javascript files such as /javascripts/application.js)

 	jQuery(document).ready(function() {